wojtasDr/RyanaitTestAutomation/readme.txt

 Test Steps description:
 1. Given User is logged in
-Login user to Ryanair booking site and verify it it was logged in.
+Login user to Ryanair booking site and verify if it was logged in.
 2. Given Passenger makes booking with following data:
 Fills in flight details data for (From, To, Date, Passangers) Check if fields were fillec correctly.